Industry Specialty

 - Which are the top-rated EdTech UX agencies in Europe?

-- Based on our editorial scoring (portfolio quality, business credibility, and case study depth), the top-ranked EdTech UX agencies in Europe are Cyber-Duck, Studio Graphene, Musemind.
+- Based on our editorial scoring (portfolio quality, business credibility, and case study depth), the top-ranked EdTech UX agencies in Europe are Cyber-Duck, Halo Lab, BIRD UX.
 See the full review on each agency's profile.

 - Which European cities have the most edtech ux agencies?

-- London leads with 3 edtech ux agencies (20% of the European total), followed by Berlin (2) and Warsaw (2).
-Top firms in London include Cyber-Duck, Fourmeta, Studio Graphene.
+- Berlin leads with 5 edtech ux agencies (20% of the European total), followed by Warsaw (4) and London (3).
+Top firms in Berlin include Halo Lab, BIRD UX, brightside Studio.

 - How recent are these EdTech UX agency reviews?

-- All 15 agencies on this page were editorially reviewed between Feb 11, 2026 and May 30, 2026 — the most recent being Blue Digital Studio (BLVE).
+- All 25 agencies on this page were editorially reviewed between Feb 4, 2026 and May 30, 2026 — the most recent being Studio Graphene.
 See our review methodology for how scores are calculated.

 - What's the smallest team size available for edtech in Europe?

-- Other Land, Blue Digital Studio (BLVE), Skala Design are the boutique studios (under 10 people) on this page, ideal for projects needing senior-level attention without large-team overhead.
+- brightside Studio, Boana Studio, Skala Design are the boutique studios (under 10 people) on this page, ideal for projects needing senior-level attention without large-team overhead.

 Hiring Guide